TonyLianLong/UnsupervisedSelectiveLabeling/README.md

 ```

 ## How to get support from us?
 This is a re-implementation of our original codebase.
-If you have any general questions about this implementation, feel free to email us at `longlian at berkeley.edu` and `xdwang at eecs.berkeley.edu`.
+If you have any questions about the implementation in this repo, feel free to email us at `longlian at berkeley.edu`.

+I'm also happy to provide additional checkpoints for baselines and selected labels.

 ## License
 This project is licensed under the MIT license.
 See [LICENSE](LICENSE) for more details.
 The parts described below follow their original license.